tiregram/E4-Algo_geo/README.md

 ## Code

-Install the package need by the project
+Install the package need for the project

 ```bash
 # for arch